Lee Mavers: The La's

-Mavers gained a reputation for perfectionism and eccentricity.
-Obsessing over the group's troubled recording efforts between 1987 and 1992, Mavers eventually retreated back to his Liverpool home after the release of the La's' eponymous debut album, his perception of the music industry soured by the fact the release was not a version of the album he wished to be made public.
+Mavers gained a reputation for perfectionism and eccentricity particularly due to the fraught recording of their debut album.
+Obsessing over the group's troubled recording efforts between 1987 and 1992, Mavers eventually retreated to his Liverpool home after the release of the La's' eponymous debut album, his perception of the music industry soured by the fact the release was not a version of the album he had wished to be made public.

-More silence in the music press followed, barring one 1995 NME interview.
+More silence in the music press followed, aside from one 1995 NME interview.
 Mavers was at this point occasionally playing with other Liverpool musicians.
 Mavers disavowed the album in print while struggling to maintain his artistic integrity.

-In late 2003 a book about Mavers and his band was released, In Search of the La's: A Secret Liverpool which contained a 2000 dated interview with Mavers discussing his band and what he intends to do with his music.
+In late 2003 a book about Mavers and his band was released, In Search of the La's: A Secret Liverpool.
+In this book the author tracked down Mavers, via connections, to his home in Liverpool.
+The book culminated in a rare interview with Mavers discussing his band and what he intends to do with his music.
 While providing insight into Mavers' personality, the book ends on an ambiguous note concerning his return to music.

 In March 2005 the La's announced dates in Britain and Ireland, their first in a decade, along with festivals sets such as Glastonbury and the Summer Sonic festival in Japan, with the line-up of Lee Mavers (vocals, guitar), John Power (bass), Jay Lewis of the band Cracatilla (guitar) and Nick Miniski (drums).
 The set generally consisted of old songs, including the perennial favourite "There She Goes", with new songs performed as encores.
 The drummer was quickly replaced by Mavers' old schoolfriend Ian Jasper, and live reviews have generally been favourable.
 New songs that would have featured, or will feature, on the 2nd album include "I Am the Key", "Fishing Net" A.K.A.
 "Something I Said", "Raindance" and "The Human Race".